Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

     Configure multiple HttpSecurity instances, `AADOAuth2SecurityMultiConfig` contain two security configurations for resource server and web application.

-        (A).
-The class `ApiWebSecurityConfigurationAdapter` has a high priority to configure the `Resource Server` security adapter.
+    1. The class `ApiWebSecurityConfigurationAdapter` has a high priority to configure the `Resource Server` security adapter.

-        (B).
-The class `HtmlWebSecurityConfigurerAdapter` has a low priority to config the `Web Application` security adapter.
+    1. The class `HtmlWebSecurityConfigurerAdapter` has a low priority to config the `Web Application` security adapter.

     Here is an example: